NeuroTechX/learn.neurotechedu.com/README.md

 We have set up the contribution process to be as simple as possible so that people who don’t have much experience programming are still able to contribute.

-There are two ways to do so:
++ There are two ways to do so:

-    * By editing a new page directly on Github and requesting a commit
+  - By editing a new page directly on Github and requesting a commit
-    * By cloning this repository, instally jekyll and making the page locally (this option allows for previews).

-+ Sub-lists are made by indenting 2 spaces:
-  - Marker character change forces new list start:
     * Ac tristique libero volutpat at
     + Facilisis in pretium nisl aliquet
     - Nulla volutpat aliquam velit
-+ Very easy!
++ By cloning this repository, instally jekyll and making the page locally (this option allows for previews).

     With either, once done, you push a commit to us and once a pproaved you content becomes part of the wbesite.